How Medicare SNPs work

 Are prescription drugs covered?

-All SNPs must provide Medicare prescription drug coverage.
+All SNPs must provide Medicare drug coverage (Part D).

 Do I need to choose a primary care doctor?